denizdalbasi/MarketStockApplication/README.md

-#Market Stock Program:
 This program is a stock management application developed using Python and Tkinter.

 #Purpose:
     Designed to help small markets or businesses easily track products, add new items, delete products, update stock quantities, and save/load data.